 Traffic was no worse than being in Australia, and wandering the streets was hardly a hassle.
 I think I was expecting a little more chaos.
 It’s important to remember that although China is the most populated, it is also the 4th largest country by land size…

-Food is dirt cheap, but renting is not
+Food is super cheap, but renting is not

 Eating a 3-course meal here is easily doable for under $10 Australian, but buying a house and renting is a very big setback.
 Despite being deemed as a ‘very cheap country’, renting a small shoe-box flat in the major cities costs the same as renting a 2 bedroom, 2 bathroom apartment in the centre of Melbourne.

 Small high-rise residential flats generally sell for no less 1 million Australian dollars – Which is pretty crazy considering there is no other option for the 21 million people that live in cities like Beijing.
 Highrises are basically the only way to live!